-Some business owners also decide to block websites to increase productivity or to ensure employees aren't accessing inappropriate websites on business devices.
-If you plan to create restrictions, here are a few tips to follow.
+If you plan to create restrictions, here are a few tips to follow:

-If you decide to restrict websites, be transparent with your staff.
+If you decide to restrict websites, make sure you tell your staff.
 You should explain what websites and categories you’re restricting and why.
-Your staff will appreciate the transparency and won’t waste time contacting IT if they have problems accessing a blocked website.
+Your employees will appreciate the transparency and won’t waste time contacting IT if they have problems accessing a blocked website.

 “Instead of restricting access, create a companywide social media policy,” he said.
 “This document should include guidelines for what you expect in terms of time spent on social media sites during office hours.
 Give them the structure, [and] allow them to make decisions for themselves.”

-The easiest way to block a website or category of websites on Google Chrome or Mozilla Firefox is with the browser add-on BlockSite.
-With this add-on, you can block specific websites such as Facebook, all adult websites in a single click, or URLs that contain specific words.
+The easiest way to block a website or category of websites on Google Chrome or Mozilla Firefox is with BlockSite.
+With this browser add-on, you can block specific websites, such as Facebook, adult websites or URLs that contain specific words.

-If you want a more extreme solution, you should consider purchasing employee monitoring software.
-Employee monitoring software can track almost every move your employees take, from how many minutes they are inactive and even their keystrokes.
+For a more extreme solution, consider purchasing employee monitoring software, which can track almost every move your employees take, such as how many minutes they are inactive and even their keystrokes.
 If you are concerned about data breaches and network security consider reading our Teramind review, our best pick for protecting your business and employees against security threats.

-Some of the best employee monitoring software also offers content-filtering features.
-These features allow you to regulate websites and certain topics, such as weapons, drugs and nudity.
+Some of the best employee monitoring software also offers content-filtering features that allow you to regulate websites and certain topics, such as weapons, drugs and nudity.
 You can also block individual websites by manually adding them to the list of prohibited websites.
 In addition, you can create notifications and alerts that are triggered when an employee browses restricted content.
-[Interested in employee monitoring software?
-Check out our Business.com guide.]